-Today, you’re going to learn all about emotional permanence and how to cope with its deficit.
+Today, you’re going to learn all about emotional permanence and how to cope with lack of emotional permanence.

 What Is Emotional Permanence?

 Emotional Permanence is the understanding that emotions continue to exist when they cannot be observed.

 Many people experience issues with emotional permanence, but it is especially a struggle for people with Borderline Personality Disorder and people with an anxious attachment style.

 Emotional Permanence Deficit